 Whatever you end up using intervals for, keep this in mind: for tools that output a BAM or VCF file, the output file will only contain data from the intervals you specified.
 Any data that falls outside these intervals will be lost to downstream analysis.

-In general we recommend adding some padding to the intervals in order to include the flanking regions (typically ~100 bp).
+In general we recommend adding some padding to the intervals in order to include the flanking regions (typically about 100 bp).
 No need to modify your target list; you can have the GATK engine do it for you automatically using the interval padding argument.
 This is not required, but if you do use it, you should do it consistently at all steps where you use a list of intervals.

 You will have noticed by now that we do not provide detailed guidelines for which tool should or should not use an interval list in this article.
 For tool-by-tool recommendations, please see the example commands in the individual tool docs; they show the most common recommended usage for each.
 See also the Best Practices documentation for up to date implementation notes.